Punta Cana International Airport

 Punta Cana International Airport (IATA: PUJ, ICAO: MDPC) is a privately owned commercial airport in Punta Cana, eastern Dominican Republic.
 The airport was built with open-air terminals and roofs covered in palm fronds.
-Grupo Punta Cana built the airport, which was designed by architect Oscar Imbert, and inaugurated it in December 1983.
-It is owned by Grupo Punta Cana and became the first privately owned international airport in the world.
+Grupo Puntacana built the airport, which was designed by architect Oscar Imbert, and inaugurated it in December 1983.
+It is owned by Grupo Puntacana and became the first privately owned international airport in the world.

 The airport is the busiest in the Dominican Republic, and the second-busiest of the Caribbean, only behind Puerto Rico's Luis Muñoz Marín International Airport.
-In 2018, more than 7.8 million passengers (arrivals and departures combined) passed through the terminals that year, with almost 50,000 commercial aircraft operations.
-In 2014, the airport accounted for 60% of all air arrivals in the Dominican Republic.
+In 2022, more than 8.3 million passengers (arrivals and departures combined) passed through the terminals that year, with almost 50,000 commercial aircraft operations.
+In 2023, the airport accounted for 60% of all air arrivals in the Dominican Republic.
 The airport serves 90 airports in 26 countries.

 History

 Beginnings

 The history of aviation in the Punta Cana region started in 1971, when Grupo Puntacana built the first hotel in the area, called "Punta Cana Club", along with a small airstrip.
 There were no terminals and no runway; it was just a flat piece of land.
 The only problem was that the area was very secluded from the rest of the Dominican Republic.
 Also, many more people were starting to go to Punta Cana for vacation, with more and more small cabins being built.
 Since there were no roads nor harbors, the only way to get into Punta Cana was by air.

 In the late 1970s a road was built to connect the area with the capital of La Altagracia Province, Higüey.
 Tourists from various countries started to come in.
 They had to pass through Las Américas International Airport in Santo Domingo, then take a short flight in a small plane to Punta Cana.
 The airstrip itself had significant problems, such as having a very short runway and still no terminal.
 This meant passengers would exit their plane and be directed onto a road to be picked up to ride to their hotel, which was inconvenient.
 Grupo PuntaCana knew it needed a real airport.